Envelope Encryption

 • No-cost identity management

-• provides a default store to create and manage the users and groups, and assign their level of access to the AWS accounts and applications.
+• Provides a built-in store to create and manage users and groups, and assign their level of access to AWS accounts and applications.

 • Active Directory